TheInfamousToTo/plex-suggester/README.md

 - Connects to your Plex server using the provided URL and token.
 - Fetches all video libraries (Movies, TV, Anime, etc.).
 - Picks a random unwatched item from the selected library and displays its details.
+- **Posters are always visible**: The app proxies poster images from Plex, so they are accessible even when the app is public and Plex is private.
 - Always provides a fallback image for cast and posters.
 - Allows refreshing for a new suggestion, keeping your library selection.
-- **NEW in v1.3:** Users can like or dislike a movie/show, and see the current counts.
+- **Like/Dislike:** Users can like or dislike a movie/show, and see the current counts.
-- **NEW:** JWTs are securely issued by the backend using a unique user ID from the frontend.
+- **JWTs** are securely issued by the backend using a unique user ID from the frontend.

 ## 🔑 Like/Dislike API (v1.3+)